kubernetes-sigs/lws/keps/238-controller-revision/README.md

 yet, the worker pod spec that is used is the updated one, while the leader pod spec is the original one.
 We can fix this by storing the worker pod spec using controller revision.

+Another issue is that when upgrading between different LWS controller versions, a rolling update is triggered, even when the deployed LWS object hasn't changed.
+This can be fixed by storing the
+LWS spec in the revision, then applying the patch and making a semantic comparison, instead of a string one like it is done currently when computing the template hash.

 ### Goals

 <!--